Response to Climate Change

 Reducing CO2 emissions and Energy Consumption

-Although our energy consumption increased from the FY2020 level, we were able to reduce our Scope 1 and 2 CO2 emissions as a result of our introduction of renewable energy in FY2021.
+Although energy consumption increased compared to FY2020, Scope 1 and 2 CO₂ emissions decreased due to the introduction of renewable energy starting in FY2021.

-To achieve net-zero emissions by FY2050, we will continue our efforts not only to replace old equipment with new equipment but also to review equipment operating hours, temperature settings, etc. We will also consider increasing our use of renewable energy, including introducing solar power generation equipment.
+To achieve net-zero emissions by FY2050, we will continue our efforts beyond equipment replacement by reviewing operating hours, temperature settings, and other operational parameters.
+We also plan to expand our use of renewable energy, including the installation of solar power generation systems.

 CO2 emissions